IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 precision=0.78, recall=0.67
 ```

+## Questions to Consider:
+1. Ground truth labels can themselves be inaccurate.
+How might misclassified or missed artifacts be captured by automated classifiers?

+2. Does pixel-level predication alone or in combination with single-cell features superior in predicting artifacts compared to single-cell features alone?

 ## Suggested Computational Resources and Software Packages
 * High-level programming language (Python 3 is recommended)
 * access to a GPU